Machine Data Collection

-With all that said, ensure you use Freedom to collect machine data from your CNC machines or any other manufacturing machinery using sensors and a mobile app that’s simple to use, even for employees who aren’t tech-savvy!
+With all that said, ensure you use Freedom AI to collect machine data from your CNC machines or any other manufacturing machinery that uses PLC’s.
+Freedom AI is simple to use, even for employees who aren’t tech-savvy!

-For more information about the Freedom CNC Tracking Platform, contact Sam Bowman at 513-719-1617 and [email protected]
+For more information about the Freedom AI CNC monitoring and analytics software platform, contact Bill Horwarth at 513-719-1601 and [email protected]